|Certification Status||Zero Energy Certified|

 Project Leadership and Story of Project

-The EchoHaven NZ house is one of 25 high-performance homes in the EchoHaven Low Impact neighborhood development.
-Five founding families who all aspired to build high-performance homes, purchased the land with the vision of developing a sustainable low impact development.
+The EchoHaven NZ house is one of 25 high-performance homes planned for in the EchoHaven development.
+Five founding families, who all aspired to build high-performance homes, purchased the land with the vision of developing a sustainable, low-impact community.
 Guiding principles included water conservation and management strategies, universal solar access, integration of natural features, zero greenhouse gas emissions, and minimal ecological footprints.
-Dave and Debbie are founders of the community and the first to build.
-During the preliminary design stage, they entered the home in the CMHC EQuilibrium competition and were selected along with twelve other entrants to build a Demonstration House.
-The agreement with CMHC entailed a comprehensive process of reporting and reviews starting with a two-day integrated design charette through the public with the owners conducting tours for thousands of visitors.
+The owners are founding members of the community and the first to build.
+During the preliminary design stage, they entered the home in the CMHC EQuilibrium competition and were selected along with twelve other entrants to build a demonstration home.
+The agreement with CMHC entailed a comprehensive process of reporting and reviews starting with a two-day integrated design charette, and culminating with the owners hosting tours for hundreds of visitors prior to occupancy.

-The owners organized a 2-day Integrated Design Charrette and engaged a professional facilitator for the event.
-Themes followed the general Equilibrium Sustainable performance themes and indicators:
+The owners organized a 2-day integrated design charrette and engaged a professional facilitator for the event.
+Themes followed the general CMHC EQuilibrium sustainable performance themes and indicators:

 - Occupant health and comfort

 - Energy conservation, efficiency, and production

 - Resource conservation; materials, durability, embodied energy, resource and water conservation, flex-housing and accessibility

 - Reduced Environmental Impact, biophysical impacts, stormwater impact mitigation